 "You can't imagine what it must have been like for an act like Jimi Hendrix opening for the Monkees," Dolenz wrote in his autobiography I'm a Believer.
 "It was evident from the start that we were witness to a rare and phenomenal talent.
 I would stand in the wings and watch and listen in awe."

 Tales from the tour reveal that everyone involved got along great.
 "He was such a sweet guy," said Tork.
 "It was really just a pleasure to have him around for company."
 But the group's young audiences, as well as their parents who often accompanied them at shows, didn't feel the same way.

-Legend has it that Hendrix flipped off the audience as he left the stage on that final date.
-Either way, Hendrix decided enough was enough, and asked to be released from his contract.
-“I was sorry to see him go,” wrote Dolenz.
-“We did have some great times, running around the New York City psychedelic scene like kids in a candy store, tripping at the Electric Circus and jamming until all hours of the night in the hotel room.”
+Legend has it that Hendrix flipped off the audience as he left the stage on the final date of his run.
+Either way, he decided enough was enough, and asked to be released from his contract and the remaining shows.
+"I was sorry to see him go," Dolenz wrote.
+"We did have some great times, running around the New York City psychedelic scene like kids in a candy store, tripping at the Electric Circus and jamming until all hours of the night in the hotel room."

 Shortly after Hendrix left the tour, both "Purple Haze" and Are You Experienced? started to climb the charts, revolutionizing modern music in the process.
 And in certain parts of the world, the Monkees were viewed with just as much respect.
 While they were considered mostly a disposable pop band in America, the Monkees were seen in a different, more kaleidoscopic light in the U.K.

 A Melody Maker critic wrote about the band's tour of England in 1967: "I suddenly realized the Monkees were actually freaking out properly and much better than many of the much vaunted psychedelic groups."

 Monkees Albums Ranked

 Check Out Jimi Hendrix’s Guitar Hero Yearbook Picture